 Also in March, Eddie Gorman was formally indicted on the check theft and forgery charge.
 If you're interested, I've attached the full article, since it's far too long to retype and, not mentioning Chubby, has nothing to do with our story.
 The theft and forgeries took place between December 1949 and January 1950, by which time he and Chubby were divorced.
 The Louisiana Weekly of February 11 said that he was the "brains" of the outfit that committed the theft and forgeries.
 Once again, he claimed to have been a member of the Ravens.

 On April 2 the Ritz Theater show moved to the Sunset Terrace in Indianapolis.
-Then, on the 4th, it was the Armory in Jackson, Tennessee.
-On April 15, it was the Palace Theater in Dayton, Ohio (where Chubby was referred to as a "song and dance girl").
-April 25 found them at the Bijou in Nashville.
+On the 4th: the Armory in Jackson, Tennessee; the 7th: Dreamland in Omaha; the 15th: the Palace Theater in Dayton, Ohio (where Chubby was referred to as a "song and dance girl"); the 23rd: the Handy Theater in Memphis; the 25th: the Bijou in Nashville.

 And then, the Big Time.
 In mid-May, Chubby left the tour to appear on Broadway, with Little Jimmy Scott and the Lester Young Combo, at Morris Levy's Birdland.